hypre-space/hypredrive/docs/usrman-src/input_structure.rst

     coarsest-level AMG with ``max_iter: 1`` and ``tolerance: 0`` (no nested Krylov or component reuse).
 If the selected configured level has no F labels in a system and is compacted away, the option is a no-op for that system.
+    The outer-solver requirement is scoped to the configuration rather than to an individual system, so ``gmres1`` requires ``fgmres`` even when the selected level is compacted away; the configuration is therefore accepted or rejected identically for every system in a sequence.

   - ``f_relaxation`` - relaxation method targeting F points.
 For available options, see `HYPRE_MGRSetLevelFRelaxType